-Debt to equity rule: Interest on loans from related parties in excess of a 3:1 debt to equity ratio is not deductible.

-i Worker's profit sharing
+Debt to equity rule: Interest on loans from related parties in excess of a 3:1 debt to equity ratio is not deductible i Worker's profit sharing j Other tax aspects

-Mining companies are obliged to pay a workers participation of 8% on the net profits of the company.
+Mining Companies are obliged to pay a workers participation of 8% on the net profits of the Company.
 The total sum received by the worker must amount up to 18 times its monthly salary, and the balance must go to a special educational, social and recreational fund.
-Disbursements are decided by a board comprised of representatives of mining companies, Peruvian government and the workers.
+Disbursements are decided by a Board comprised of representatives of Mining Companies, Peruvian government and the workers.

-The amount paid is allowed as a tax deduction for corporate tax purposes.
+The amount paid is allowed as a tax deduction for corporate income tax purposes.
 Not all foreign governments recognize this as a creditable tax and double taxation can thus occur.